 But as I mentioned above, I suggest that you first listen to and analyze your favorite songs and see how they are built.

 See what you like, figure out why, and use a similar format in your own compositions at first.
-(Later you need to develop your own unique style of course!)
+(Later, you need to develop your own unique style of course!)

 This means that the few parts you'll need to compose are:

-But, actually only the verse and chorus are the most important.
+But, actually, only the verse and chorus are the most important.

-The Intro and Coda (if used at all) can be the same or only slightly varied, and the bridge could be as simple as just a chord or developed into a huge solo.
+As we saw above, the Intro and Coda (if used at all) can be the same or only slightly varied, and the bridge could be as simple as just a chord or developed into a huge solo.
 Your call.

-So, basically you can compose a whole song with only a verse and a chorus!
+So, basically, you can compose a whole song with only a verse and a chorus!

 Have fun!